sobolevn/my-talks/README.md

 I have described all the major patterns for working with processes in `elixir`.

-Target audience was rather strong in the topic, so it was full of code examples and in-depth topics.
+The target audience was rather strong in the topic, so it was full of code examples and in-depth topics.

 ### Elixir: is it good?
 When to use?